Volunteer with Your Pet

 San Diego Humane Society has a canine volunteer program that helps educate children at our shelter and in the classroom, visits community members at outreach events and brings joy to those who are no longer able to own a pet through Pet-Assisted Therapy and Welcome Waggin' visits.

-All dogs in the program are Canine Good Citizen Certified and friendly with people, other dogs and small pets in the program!
+All dogs in the program first pass an assessment to determine if they are friendly with people, other dogs and small pets who may be volunteering alongside them!

 We are currently recruiting new dogs for our volunteer program.
-If interested, please read the information below and complete our volunteer application.
+Please read the information below for requirements and steps to get started.

-Pet-Assisted Therapy (P-AT) visits are also are part of this program, for our Canine Ambassadors who are a bit calmer and get along well with our small pets of the program.
-These visits are designed to share animals with people of all ages in care facilities such as convalescent homes, hospitals, mental health centers, abused children's homes and juvenile detention centers who aren't able to experience the joys of pet ownership
+Pet-Assisted Therapy (P-AT) visits are also are part of this program for our Canine Ambassadors who are a bit calmer and get along well with our small pets in the program.
+These visits are designed to share animals with people of all ages in care facilities such as convalescent homes, hospitals, mental health centers, abused children's homes and juvenile detention centers where residents are not able to experience the joys of pet ownership

 As part of the P-AT program, volunteers may go on Welcome Waggin' visits, designed to provide the love and companionship of a dog to people in their own homes.
 There is no charge for this program and we are able to visit a variety of homes throughout San Diego County.